Ho Feng-Shan: Death

-Awards
+Legacy

 Ho's actions in Vienna went unnoticed during his lifetime, save for a black mark in his personnel file for disobeying orders.
 They were finally recognized, posthumously, when he was awarded the title Righteous Among the Nations by the Israeli organization Yad Vashem at a ceremony in 2001 and honored by Boys Town Jerusalem in 2004.
-In 2015, his daughter represented her father to receive a meritorious certificate for his diplomatic services presented by the ROC government, with participation of representatives from Israel.
+On 10 September 2015, Taiwanese president Ma Ying-jeou awarded a posthumous citation to Ho for his service and presented his daughter a certificate of appreciation alongside Israeli government representatives.